rom1spi/aws-bulk-tagger/README.md

 2. Go to the [Serverless Framework dashboard](https://dashboard.serverless.com/) and create:
 - A profile
 - An app
-- A service (in the app), and link it to the fork repository
+- A service (in the app), and link it to the forked repository

 ## Solution 2: via CLI
 1. Install the Serverless Framework: https://serverless.com/